cssu/cssu.ca/content/ba2250/index.md

 Due to the ongoing Coronavirus pandemic, the student lounge will be operating with the following limitations.

-- BA2250 will maintain a maximum capacity of four (4) people, including the office manager.
 - Social-distancing shall be observed in and around the lounge.
-- The kitchenette, refrigerator, entertainment centre will be strictly off-limits.
-No person aside from the office manager shall go beyond the table barriers.
+- Face masks will be required.
+- Proof of vaccination must be provided to the office manager on duty upon request.